danbev/learning-quantum-computing/README.md

 So, a particle has a spin in that it can spin like the earth but in any direction.
 How can this be represented with a matrix?
 The answer is to use complex numbers.
-This is point of the Bloch sphere I think to have a visual representation of the spin.
+This is the point of the Bloch sphere I think, to have a visual representation of the spin.
 If we did not have complex number we would only be able to rotate in a two dimentional plane.

 ### Magnitude